Baseboard Repair Handyman | Phoenix East Valley AZ

 Why Baseboard Problems Matter More Than You Think

-Baseboards aren't just trim.
-They're the first line of defense against dust, insects, and moisture at the slab-to-wall junction.
-When they fail, that gap becomes a highway for bugs, a collection point for dust, and an early warning sign of structural movement.
-A gap that looks like a 1/16-inch crack today can become a 1/4-inch separation in two years if the underlying cause isn't addressed.
+Baseboards aren't just decorative trim.
+They seal the gap between wall and floor where dust, insects, and moisture collect.
+When they fail, that gap becomes a highway for bugs and an early warning sign of structural movement.
+A 1/16-inch crack that looks minor today becomes 1/4-inch in two years if the root cause stays unaddressed.

 Common Baseboard Issues in Phoenix's East Valley Climate